Kole Calhoun Preview, Player Props: Guardians vs. Blue Jays

 - The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in the league.

-- The Blue Jays have a 3.72 team ERA that is No. 1 among all league pitching staffs.
+- The Blue Jays have the second-ranked team ERA across all MLB pitching staffs (3.71).

-- Ryu gets the start for the Blue Jays, his fifth of the season.
-He is 2-1 with a 1.89 ERA and 15 strikeouts in 19 2/3 innings pitched.
+- Kikuchi aims for his 10th victory when he makes the start for the Blue Jays, his 26th of the season.
+He is 9-4 with a 3.52 ERA and 138 strikeouts in 133 2/3 innings pitched.

-- In his last time out on Sunday against the Cincinnati Reds, the left-hander tossed five innings, giving up no earned runs while surrendering four hits.
+- His last time out came on Tuesday against the Baltimore Orioles, when the left-hander threw 4 2/3 innings, surrendering three earned runs while allowing seven hits.

-- The 36-year-old has an ERA of 1.89, with 7.1 strikeouts per nine innings, in four games this season.
-Opponents have a .214 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.